-Robin Murray: Selected Writings - pre-order
+Robin Murray: Selected Writings

 Robin Murray (1940-2017) was a radical economist whose work spanned fair trade, industrial strategy and technological change.
 This special collection, edited by Murray’s lifelong friend and collaborator Michael Rustin, gathers together his major writings for the first time.